 Analyzing this data will give you an accurate picture of where you are today, where you want to go and how you will get there.

-“Okay, but how do I increase the productivity of my folder-gluer?!”
+“Okay, so how do I increase the capacity of my folder-gluer?!”

-Well, to answer your question more precisely, I first need to define what “productivity” means so that we are on the same page.
+Well, to answer your question more precisely, I first need to define what “capacity” means so that we are on the same page.

-Definition: The folder-gluer productivity refers to the existing capabilities of your folder-gluer.
-The term “capacity” is often used interchangeably with the word “productivity.”
-To keep things simple, we will measure productivity as the number of boxes produced per day.
-That is, increased productivity represents more packaged boxes or full cases onto a pallet per day.
+Definition: Folder-gluer capacity refers to the existing capabilities of your folder-gluer.
+The words "productivity" and “output” are often used interchangeably with the word "capacity."
+To keep things simple, we will measure capacity as the number of boxes produced per day.
+That is, increased folder-gluer capacity/productivity/output represents more packaged boxes or full cases onto a pallet per day.

 Sometimes we see clients that prefer to have another folder-gluer over adding a night shift on the gluer because of rising labour wages, operator job scarcity (finding a reliable operator and a supervisor to oversee the shift is challenging) or other reasons that are related to productivity and are specific to the client.
 In those types of situations, adding a new folder-gluer could make sense.

 Another very common scenario that we see all the time is when a client wants to produce a unique box that cannot be produced on their existing folder-gluer.
 Here, adding a new gluer would be a perfect fit.

 For example, if your folder-gluer cannot produce 4-corner boxes but you recently acquired big orders for 4-corners, then you could utilize your existing folder-gluer for straight-line boxes and acquire a new gluer for 4-corner boxes.